W Idioms

 - What do you mean?

-I really didn't understand what my friend was driving at.
+I really do not understand what my friend is driving at.

 What can I say?